nofreeman11/GettingAndCleaningDataProject/CodeBook.md

 * Loading activity labels `activity_labels.txt`
 * Changes the data activity row to use the activity labels
 * Extracts the `mean`,`std` into dataset1
-* Saves dataset into `results/dataset.csv`
+* Saves dataset into `results/dataset.txt`
 * Uses plur to calculate mean on activity for each id
 * appends `_mean` to all data columns
-* saves tidydata into `results/tidydata.csv`
+* saves tidydata into `results/tidydata.txt`

-## dataset.csv
+## dataset.txt
-contains 10299 rows and 81 columns in a default csv format.
+contains 10299 rows and 81 columns in a tab-delimited txt format.

 ### Columns
 * id